saturnlighting/literature-review/README.md

 ## Proper lighting

-Most of the literature that intersects between active travel and road lighting, particularly in recent years, focuses on investigating which type of road lighting is most appropriate to improve pedestrians and cyclists reassurances.
+A large number of papers found in our search focused on investigating which type of road lighting is most appropriate to improve pedestrians and cyclists reassurances.
 I.e. How lighting attributes such as illuminance, light temperature, uniformity and glare, affect active travel.

 <!-- "R"eassurance describes the confidence a pedestrian might gain from road lighting (and other factors) to walk along a footpath or road after dark, and is intended to describe both perceived safety and fear of crime". -->